-Each exhibition produced in the last seven years was accompanied by a separate statement, please read the statements below starting with September 2018 to October 2010!
+Each exhibition produced was accompanied by a separate statement, please read the statements below for each exhibition (missing Under the Influence)

 June 1 to July 29, 2017